kirmorozov/magento-gae/README.md

-magento-gae
+Magento-GAE - Magento in GAE Compatibility
 ===========

-#### Magento Google App Engine Compatibility

-Goal of this extension is to provide compatibility wiTH GAE.
+Goal of this extension is to provide compatibility with Google App Engine.

 Working version is available at: http://magento-gae.appspot.com/